Dreezy305/NestJs-Interview-Questions/README.md

 Request object can be accessed by adding the @Req() decorator to the handler's signature.

-### What are providers in Nestjs

-Request object can be accessed by adding the @Req() decorator to the handler's signature.

-### What is Dependency Injection

-It's a technique where by a the output of a class is the input of another class. in other words, a class or object provides dependencies needed by another class.
-It allows for better separation of concerns, making code more modular, testable, and maintainable.

-### What is Dependency Injection

-It's a technique where by a the output of a class is the input of another class. in other words, a class or object provides dependencies needed by another class.
-It allows for better separation of concerns, making code more modular, testable, and maintainable.

 ```typescript
 import { Controller, Get, Req } from "@nestjs/common";
 import { Request } from "express";